sixu05202004/Flask_docs_cn/upgrading.rst

 While it is still possible to attach error handlers to :attr:`Flask.error_handlers` it's discouraged to do so and in fact deprecated.
-In generaly we no longer recommend custom error handler attaching via assignments to the underlying dictionary due to the more complex internal handling to support arbitrary exception classes and blueprints.
+In general we no longer recommend custom error handler attaching via assignments to the underlying dictionary due to the more complex internal handling to support arbitrary exception classes and blueprints.
 See :meth:`Flask.errorhandler` for more information.